-At permanent Enbridge office locations where emergency medical response times are more than 4 minutes, an AED shall be kept with the First Aid Kit as part of the standard first aid supplies.
+At permanent Enbridge office locations, an AED shall be kept with the First Aid Kit as part of the standard first aid supplies.

-Project, Regional or Departmental EH&S committees may consider placement of an AED at additional sites or locations, in cases where:
+• Project, Regional or Departmental EH&S committees may consider placement of an AED at additional sites or locations..